Combining Experimental and Observational Data for Identification and Estimation of Long-Term Causal Effects: Introduction

-To the best of our knowledge, we are the first to propose non-parametric identification methods for long-term causal effect which allows for latent confounders in the system that influence the treatment and both the short-term and long-term outcomes.
-After the publication of the first draft of our work, \cite{imbens2022long} also proposed an approach for identification of long-term causal effects based on proximal causal inference framework.
-We have provided a discussion regarding that work in Subsection \ref{sec:comImbens}.
-The main identification result of that work is weaker than ours, as it is based on stronger assumptions.
-However, the authors have also provided an extension to their setup and results which is very similar to the proximal data fusion approach proposed in our work.
-Furthermore, access to three short-term outcome variables is required in that work such that each outcome variable can be directly affected only by outcomes immediately preceding them, which may not be feasible in many real-life applications.
+To the best of our knowledge, we are the first to propose nonparametric identification methods for long-term causal effects that allow for latent confounders influencing the treatment as well as both short- and long-term outcomes.
+After the release of the first draft of our work, \cite{imbens2022long} also proposed an approach for identifying long-term causal effects based on the proximal causal inference framework.
+We discuss that work in the Supplementary Materials.
+Its main identification result relies on stronger assumptions; however, the authors also present an extension to their setup that resembles our proximal data fusion approach.
+Moreover, their method requires access to three short-term outcome variables, each influenced only by its immediate predecessor--an assumption that may not be feasible in many real-world applications.

 The rest of the paper is organized as follows.
 We describe the model and parameters of interest in Section \ref{sec:desc}.
 In Section \ref{sec:athey}, we review the approach of \cite{athey2020combining} and discuss their latent unconfoundedness assumption.
-Our proposed alternative methods, the equi-confounding bias-based approach, the BSIV data fusion approach, and the proximal causal data fusion approach, are presented in Sections \ref{sec:AltIDAss}, \ref{sec:bsiv}, and \ref{sec:proximal}, respectively.
-In Section \ref{sec:estimation}, we focus on the estimation aspect of the parameters of interest, and propose influence function-based estimation strategies for each of our data fusion frameworks and study the robustness properties of the proposed estimators.
-Our conclusion remarks are provided in Section \ref{sec:conc}.
-All the proofs are provided in the Appendix.
+Our proposed alternative methods, the equi-confounding, BSIV, and proximal causal data fusion approaches, are presented in Sections \ref{sec:AltIDAss}, \ref{sec:bsiv}, and \ref{sec:proximal}, respectively.
+In Section \ref{sec:estimation}, we focus on the estimation aspect of the parameters of interest, and propose influence function-based estimation strategies for each of our data fusion approaches and study the robustness properties of the proposed estimators.
+We evaluated our proposed methods on synthetic data in Section \ref{sec:simulation}.
+In Section \ref{sec:application}, we apply our proposed methods to estimate the effect of class size on long-term educational outcomes, measured by 8th-grade SAT scores, by combining data from the Project STAR experiment with observational data from the Early Childhood Longitudinal Study \citep{tourangeau2009eclsk}.
+Our concluding remarks are provided in Section \ref{sec:conc}.
+All the proofs are provided in the Supplementary Materials.